Frequently Asked Questions

 Like [email protected]?
 Technically, yes.
 But it’s less professional than using a custom domain and offers less control.
 If you want to continue using the Gmail interface, but for your business, that's exactly what Google Workspace is.

 No, although it usually should.
-Some businesses will use a shorter URL for email if they have a really long website address.
+Some businesses might use a shorter URL for email if they have a really long website address.
 If you have multiple businesses underneath a parent company, you could also set up your email with the parent company’s domain.
 But other than that, we recommend using the same name for your domain, email, and social media handles.

 Definitely.
 In fact, we usually set up email before we build the website.
 Our startup package includes URL registration to secure your domain name and set up an email account.